alexdotrud/artera_project/README.md

 - **Admin Analytics Panel**
   Sales charts, artwork performance stats, top downloads, and monthly revenue insights.

-- **Persistent User Cart**
-  Replace the session-only bag with a database-backed cart so items stay saved across devices and sessions.

 - **Advanced Search & Smart Filtering**
   Users will be able to filter by: